schatzlab/appliedgenomics2021/assignments/assignment2/README.md

 #### Question 3.
 De novo assembly [20 pts]

 Assemble the reads using `Spades`.
-Spades will *not* run on Windows (and possibly Mac), you must use a linux environment.
+Spades will *not* run on Windows, you must use a linux/mac environment.

 - Question 3a.
 How many contigs were produced?
 [Hint: try `grep -c '>' contigs.fasta`]
 - Question 3b.
 What is the total length of the contigs?
 [Hint: try `samtools faidx`, plus a short script/excel]